 - Partner student teams to teach courses

-- Train students how to evaluate teacher performance
+- Train students to evaluate teacher performance

-- Create opportunities for students to lead parent-teacher conferences
+- Create student-led parent-teacher conferences

 - Give students on school boards full-voting positions

 - Create equal student representation with enough positions for students to be equally represented in every education committee and meeting